-The Santa Teresa property is served by an on-site septic system.
-According to Monterey County Environmental Health Bureau, there are significant constraints to drain field expansion because of setback requirements from the property line and existing structures and septic system components in place.
+The Santa Teresa property is served by an older on-site septic system.
+According to Monterey County Environmental Health Bureau, in the event of septic system failure there might be constraints to drain field expansion because of setback requirements from the property line, existing structures, and water and wastewater components in place.